-Quebec is a different nation from lations "at home."
-This makes Que-English Canada or the United States; while "the Trump effect" plays a part in things here, there are also internal processes at work which were leading in this direction regardless.
+Quebec is a different nation from English Canada or the United States; while "the Trump effect" plays a part in things here, there are also internal processes at work which were leading in this direction regardless.
 Indeed, pointing to Trump, or to Canada's imperialist crimes in the Middle East, as the main factor behind Islamophobia here, has become an argument mobilized by certain figures who seek to downplay or simply deny the deep roots of racism in Quebec.
-By blaming policies that are decided in Ottawa rent channels. and Washington DC, such arguments leave Quebec once again the innocent Right breakthrough here, for those of victim, free of all blame.
+By blaming policies that are decided in Ottawa and Washington DC, such arguments leave Quebec once again the innocent victim, free of all blame.

-There are many examples of this, but the most outrageous one is probably the article The New World Order Hits Quebec City by Robin Philpot, a long time anglophone apologist for racism in Quebec (as early as 1991, Philpot was writing that the Mohawk Warrior Society in its conflict now on the agenda for those of us in with the Quebec State was merely acting as a catspaw for either the CIA or RCMP).
+There are many examples of this, but the most outrageous one is probably the article The New World Order Hits Quebec City by Robin Philpot, a long time anglophone apologist for racism in Quebec (as early as 1991, Philpot was writing that the Mohawk Warrior Society in its conflict with the Quebec State was merely acting as a catspaw for either the CIA or RCMP).
 Philpot's "New World Order" article, which first appeared on the Montreal-based Global Research website and was subsequently reposted on Counterpunch, essentially argues that the January 29th massacre was a result of global imperialism, not of any particular problem with Islamophobia here.
 Indeed, covering up numerous mass-based Islamophobic mobilizations in Quebec, Philpot argues that the province cannot be Islamophobic because ... there were large antiwar demonstrations here in 2003!